coddingtonbear/arduino-async-modem/readme.md

   cores, but should you be attempting to use this on an AVR microcontroller (e.g. an atmega328p), you may find what you need in this repository: https://github.com/SGSSGene/StandardCplusplus
-* arduino-async-duplex: This is built atop this duplex stream management library; you can find that library here: https://github.com/coddingtonbear/arduino-async-duplex
+* arduino-managed-serial-device: This is built atop this serial device management library;
+  you can find that library here: https://github.com/coddingtonbear/arduino-managed-serial-device
 * Regexp (https://github.com/nickgammon/Regexp)